Allisterh/vfciBusinessCycles/README.md

 [Click here to edit the paper on Overleaf](https://www.overleaf.com/project/65c64a11a7f7bc75b6e6a20a) (requires permission).

+This makes use of Overleaf's [Git Integration](https://www.overleaf.com/learn/how-to/Git_integration) where the Overleaf project serves as a git reepository and is then cloned as a submodule to this project.
+This allows us to write output files (charts, tables, etc) directly to the paper submodule from our analysis, and push those to Overleaf.

 # Running this Project
 Running `main.R` will recreate all output of the project, relying only upon `data-raw` and packages.